 The principal responsibility for managing this evaluation resides with the UNDP CO in the Republic of Moldova.
+The UNDP CO will contract the evaluators and ensure the timely provision of per diems and travel arrangements within the country for the evaluation team.
 The Project Team will be responsible for liaising with the Evaluators team to set up stakeholder interviews, arrange field visits, coordinate with the Government etc.